Washington state’s COVID vaccine leader weighs in on struggles and successes

 The agency also looks at providers who might have a high inventory of vaccine “so we won’t allocate to them.”

 Others are finding ways around the qualification questionnaire.
-Since workers at vaccination sites don’t check IDs for ages or require proof of employment, there’s no system to turn people away.some are getting around the qualifications and getting vaccinated.
+Since workers at vaccination sites don’t check IDs for ages or require proof of employment, there’s no system to turn people away.

 It would be extra work for vaccine providers to police those who show up for shots, Allen said.
 It is easier to believe in people.

-“We are hopeful people will wait their turn,” Allen said, calling on people to remember that President Biden’s directive is that everyone will be eligible by May 1.
+“We are hopeful people will wait their turn,” Allen said, calling on people to remember that President Joe Biden’s directive is that all adults will be eligible by May 1.

 Allen, 41, lives in Covington with her husband, who works for the City of Auburn, and their two children: an 11-year-old son and a 9-year-old daughter.